Like this post? Help us by sharing it!

-Forget Mount Fuji – Kyushu has some of the most beautiful and interesting volcanoes in Japan.
-Mount Aso, for example, is the country’s most active volcano.
-The surrounding countryside is absolutely beautiful, and when the mountain isn’t belching too much smoke and ash, it is possible to catch a cable car to the top and peer into its bright blue crater lake.
+Forget Fuji – Kyushu is the real land of fire.
+Japan is home to a tenth of the world’s active volcanoes, and Kyushu’s Mount Aso is the biggest of the lot.
+The surrounding countryside also happens to be absolutely beautiful, and when Aso isn’t belching too much smoke and ash, it’s possible to hike to the top and peer into its bright blue crater lake.

 Kyushu is the gateway to some of our favourite Japanese islands, which can be reached by ferry or plane from the island’s coastal cities.
-Gunkanjima, or “Battleship Island”, is an abandoned mining island that rose to fame as the inspiration for Javier Bardem’s lair in the James Bond film Skyfall.
-This year it was awarded World Heritage status, and can now be visited on a day cruise from Nagasaki.
+Gunkanjima, or “Battleship Island”, is an abandoned mining island that shot to fame in the West as the villain’s lair in the James Bond film Skyfall.
+It was awarded World Heritage status in 2015 as one of the key sites of Japan’s Meiji Industrial Revolution, and it can now be visited on a day cruise from Nagasaki.

 5. The people

 Everybody knows about the devastating history of Nagasaki, which was the second and last city ever to be hit by an atomic bomb in 1945.
-Though the city’s peace memorial and war history is certainly fascinating, Nagasaki has a much longer and richer history than most people realise – having been one of the only places open to foreign trade during Japan’s long period of isolation.
-We recommend visiting Dejima Island, where Portuguese and Dutch traders were allowed to ply their business during the 17th century, and Glover Gardens – home to some the oldest Western-style buildings in Japan.
+But this vibrant city has a much longer and richer history than most people realise.
+Nagasaki was one of the only places open to foreign trade during Japan’s long period of isolation, and the remnants of that early cultural exchange are still evident in the city today.
+Grab a slice of Portuguese-inspired castella cake, visit some of the oldest European houses in Japan at Glover Gardens, and wander the streets of Dejima Island, once the only place in Japan that Dutch and Portuguese merchants were allowed to live and trade.

-If you have been seduced by the many charms of Kyushu and fancy heading off the beaten track, have a look at our Kyushu Elements Small Group Tour.
-If you prefer to travel independently, our Kyushu Adventure itinerary is an excellent place to start.
+If you have been seduced by the many charms of Kyushu and fancy heading off the beaten track, have a look at our independent Kyushu Adventure itinerary; it’s an excellent place to start!